Read This First

 Prompt 1: What is Existentialism?

-The central claim is this: Existentialism is a philosophical movement that emphasizes individual freedom, choice, and subjective experience.
+At the center is a simpler claim: Existentialism is a philosophical movement that emphasizes individual freedom, choice, and subjective experience.

 - Expound on a few of the key notions within Existentialism: The response can delve deeper into a few key notions within Existentialism.